jyopari/jyopari.github.io/GaussianProcess.md

 ## Introduction

-I ran across Gaussian Processes, and was very intrigued by the whole concept.
-Uptil now I have only been familar with more well known regression techniqes like multinomial and using neural networks.
+I ran across Gaussian Processes and was very intrigued by the whole concept.
+Until now I have only been familiar with more well-known regression techniques like multinomial and neural networks.
 But GPs look at the same problem from a quite different and unique angle.
 Using GPs for regression allows you to understand how confident a certain prediction is.
 Furthermore, GPs are non-parametric and you can see a great [respone](https://www.quora.com/What-is-the-difference-between-a-parametric-model-and-a-non-parametric-model) by Shankar Sankararaman to what are the differences between a parametric and non-parametric model.
 In short, a non-parametric model bases its predictions on all the training data it has, whereas a parametric model learns a set of parameters that best models the data, and uses those parameters to make new predictions.

 ### What is a GP?
 GP defines a gaussian distribution that models the whole function.
 So say you have a function f(x) where x ranges from 0 to 100.
 And we slice our domain into discrete values, so x can only be an integer.
-The gaussian distribution has a dimension for every possible x value.
-So in this case the gaussian distribution would have 100 dimensions and for each dimension, its axis represents the values that the function can take.
-For example if we were to marginalize the whole distribution such that we are looking at a 1D distribution of P(f(x) | x = 44), we would see a distribution pertaining to the values of f(x) on the slice of the graph where x = 44.
+The Gaussian distribution has a dimension for every possible x value.
+So, in this case, the Gaussian distribution would have 100 dimensions and for each dimension, its axis represents the values that the function can take.
+For example, if we were to marginalize the whole distribution such that we are looking at a 1D distribution of P(f(x) | x = 44), we would see a distribution of the values of f(x) on the slice of the graph where x = 44.

 ## The Gaussian Distribution (GD)

 We just looked at a small chararacteristic of our GD.
-Recall that a GD requires 2 parameters, the mean vector and the covaraince matrix.
+Recall that a GD requires 2 parameters, the mean vector and the covariance matrix.
 Often the mean vector is just 0.
 But the covariance matrix is where things get really interesting.
-You might ask "isn't the covariacne matrix fixed in size".
-That is correct we can't just hardcode it because imagine we want to look at a greator resoultion within an area or look at a greater ranger overall, it requires more dimensions to be able to do that.
+You might ask "isn't the covariance matrix fixed in size".
+That is correct we can't just hardcode it because imagine we want to look at a greater resolution within an area or look at a greater ranger overall, it requires more dimensions to be able to do that.
 This is why kernels are used.
-A kernel is a function that is able to produce a covariance matrix.
-This is an example of a covairance matrix.
+A kernel is a function that can produce a covariance matrix.
+This is an example of a covariance matrix.

 ```
 array([[ 2.56,  1.96,  1.36,  0.76,  0.16, -0.44, -1.04],